DamoM73/python-oop-with-deepest-dungeon/introduction.md

 ## Why teach Object Orientated Programming?

-Introducing your students to Object Orientated Programming (OOP) opens them to a world of possibilities.
+Introducing students to Object-Oriented Programming (OOP) sets them up with skills that underpin modern software development.

-Object Orientated Programming is one of the major programming paradigms currently in use.
-In learning how to use OOP students will learn good programming practice.
-They will learn to produce code that is more efficient, secure, maintainable, and extendable.
+OOP is a core programming paradigm used across industry.
+Teaching it early helps students write code that is cleaner, more secure, easier to maintain, and simpler to extend.

-This is especially important for Python.
-Although Python can implement a functional paradigm, it is essentially a Object Orientated language (everything in Python is an object).
-Many Python modules and easily available resources assume the reader is familiar with OOP.
-Once your students have a solid understanding of OOP, they can extend their Python skills by accessing the resources provided by the Python community.
+This matters in Python.
+While Python supports functional styles, it is fundamentally object-oriented.
+Most Python libraries and community resources assume readers understand classes, objects, and methods.
+Once students grasp OOP, they can make full use of the wider Python ecosystem.

-Finally, starting your students on OOP will make it easier for them later in their coding career.
-If your students study programming at ta tertiary level, they will need to learn to code in OOP.
-The longer their introduction to OOP is postponed, the hard it is for them to accommodate the new programming paradigm (this I know from my own experience).
+Upper secondary Digital Technologies subjects are also increasingly expecting students to apply OOP in their solutions, making early exposure even more important.

+A strong grounding in OOP prepares students for future study.
+Tertiary programming courses expect students to work with object-oriented design from day one, and delaying exposure only makes that transition harder.

 ## Why this site?

-I created this site for use with my secondary school students.
-It is inspired by some of the courses that finally taught me how to code using OOP.
+This site was developed for use with secondary Digital Technologies students and is based on the resources that finally helped me learn to code effectively with OOP.

-This site supports my classroom practice by addressing two issues:
+It supports my classroom practice by addressing two common issues:

-- the divergence of my students' coding experience entering into this introductory unit
+* students arrive with very different levels of coding experience
-- regular and extended absences during the Covid 19 pandemic
+* extended student absences, particularly during the COVID-19 period

-My pedagogical approach is thus:
+My teaching approach is:

-- Students are presented with the website and are invited to proceed at their own pace.
+* Students access the website and work through the material at their own pace.

-  - This allows students to race ahead if they wish.
+  * Students who move quickly can progress ahead.
-  - I have included a page with extension challenges, for those students who finish before the class.
+  * An extension page is provided for those who finish early.
-- I live code the content with the class.
+* I live-code each section with the class.

-  - This represents the minimum progress I expect from students
+  * This sets the minimum expected progress.
-  - If they are behind what I am doing in class, they need to use this website to catch up.
+  * Students who fall behind what is covered in class must use the website to catch up.
-- If students fall behind, they can catch up via this site.
+* Any student who misses lessons or needs extra time can use this site to get back on track.

 ```{admonition} Corrections
 :class: important